PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 ## Understanding the Get-ACL and AD Drive Output

-To make things easier, let's start by understanding each property of the output and what does it mean.
+To make things easier, let's start by understanding each property of the output and what that property does..

 ### Understanding the ActiveDirectoryRights Property